KiranGanji/satisheshwarblogs/content/articles/20241225_breaking_into_cybersecurity.md

 Coming from a **non-computer science background**, transitioning into helpdesk work was challenging but never dull.
 Each day brought manifold learning opportunities.
 I began keeping a list of things I learned, taking incremental steps each day.
 Before long, I was handling more complex issues and managing a site of **300 users**, supporting their servers and user systems.

 Over the next few years, my **learning curve** and **curiosity** drove me to explore various areas and roles.
 This journey of discovery led me to different positions, each building on the last.
-These transitions didn’t happen by accident.
+But these transitions didn’t happen by accident.

 ---